jbartola/Final_Project_Bartolacci/README.md

 # Sample chart

-##  I plan to use several cahrt and graphs but I'm currently just experimenting with a few ideas.
+##  I plan to use several charts and graphs but I'm currently just experimenting with a few ideas.
 The treemap is merely an idea at this point.
 I may use heat maps or something similar for the crime-by-location portions.

 #